Study Abroad Program Overview

 for program-specific details about host institutions, program structure, and courses; academic culture and conduct; internships, research, & independent study; units, exams, and grades; orientation; and housing.

-Additional courses taught in Japanese is not available to UCEAP students with the exception of the University-wide Open Courses.
+Coursework taught in Japanese is not available to UCEAP students with the exception of the University-wide Open Courses.
 These are typically lower-division general education or physical activity courses.

 With the exception of those selected for the Berkeley and UCLA Waseda Global Leaders Program, other Waseda University department or school courses are not open to UCEAP students.

 Use the following resources to learn more: